nikkijuk/camunda-playground/camunda-spring-boot-kotlin-maven/README.md

 ## run and test

-You can then build the application with mvn clean install and then run it with mvn spring-boot:run command.
+You can build the application with mvn clean install and then run it with mvn spring-boot:run command.

 note: spring-boot:run is ok at development time, but not at production, so here might be some problems waiting